minhtran-q/spring-integration/README.md

 <details>
   <summary>What is Message Endpoint?</summary>
   <br/>

-  A Message Endpoint represents the “filter” of a pipes-and-filters architecture.
+  A Message Endpoint represents the “**filter**” of a _pipes-and-filters_ architecture.
 One of the primary goals is to simplify the development of enterprise integration solutions.

   In other words, you should **not** implement the consumer or producer directly.
 Instead, you can **focus on** your business implementation.